DOREMUS-ANR/doremus-ontology/README.md

 # Doremus Ontology

-Owl version of [DOREMUS](http://www.doremus.org), realised on [Protégé](http://protege.stanford.edu/).
+The [DOREMUS](http://www.doremus.org) ontology represented in OWL, realised on [Protégé](http://protege.stanford.edu/).

-It relies on the latest FRBRoo (2.4).
+It relies on the latest FRBRoo (v2.4) ontology.

-> Please note that this version of FRBRoo is not published yet but Erlangen are presently working on it.
+> Please note that this version of FRBRoo is not yet published but [Erlangen](http://erlangen-crm.org/) is presently working on it

 ## Future work